tdex-network/dev-portal/docs/specs/03-swap-protocol.md

   uint64 amount_r = 4;
   // The responder's asset hash
   string asset_r = 5;
-  // The proposer's unsigned transaction in PSET format (base64 string) string transaction = 6;
+  // The proposer's unsigned transaction in PSETv2 format (base64 string) string transaction = 6;
-  // In case of a confidential transaction the blinding key of each confidential
-  // input is included.
-Each blinding key is identified by the prevout script
+  // The list of proposer's unblinded inputs data, even in case they are
-  // hex encoded.
+  // uncofidential.
-  map<string, bytes> input_blinding_key = 7;
+  repeated UnblindedInput unblinded_inputs = 7;
-  // In case of a confidential transaction the blinding key of each confidential
-  // output is included.
-Each blinding key is identified by the output script
-  // hex encoded.
-  map<string, bytes> output_blinding_key = 8;
 }

 message SwapAccept {